 - The majority of states don't have teacher certification standards that include training requirements in explicit, multi-sensory reading instruction methods.

-- Continuing education for teachers is ineffective and under funded.
+- Continuing education for teachers is ineffective. $18 billion was invested in 2018.
 On-the-job training provided by the education system is not successful at improving teacher skills.
 Only nine out of 1,200 professional development programs recently studied by The New Teacher Project were considered effective.

 - Our education system is challenged to change from within.
 Education is underfunded at both the national and local level.
 Even the biggest foundations cannot fully fund system reform.
 (US.
 Department of Education and the National Institute of Literacy, Huffington Post 9/6/13)